0x6f677548/github-action-ssh-docker-compose/README.md

  * `ssh_host` - Remote host name.
  * `ssh_port` - Remote port for SSH connection.
 Default is 22.
  * `ssh_user` - Remote user which should have access to docker.
- * `docker_compose_prefix` - Project name passed to compose.
+ * `project_name` - Project name used on directory structure and passed to compose.
     Each docker container will have this prefix in name.
  * `docker_compose_filename` - Path to the docker-compose file in the repository.
  * `use_stack` - Use docker stack instead of docker-compose.
  * `tar_package_operation_modifiers` - Modifiers for tar package operation.
 Default is '--exclude .git --exclude .github'